cyber-carpentry/group1-machine-learning-project/README.md

 4. If applicable, follow the prompts to get the model built and trained.

-5. To exit the container, type the following at the command prompt.
+5. To exit the container, type the following at the command prompt:

  `$ exit()`